AndrewJByrne/gfm-validate/README.md

 * Suppression of browser control warnings, preventing browser control from being a drop target
 * Using Octokit 0.13.0

+Got any ideas for how to improve this app?
+Log an issue to the [Issues List](https://github.com/AndrewJByrne/gfm-validate/issues)

+Talk to me on Twitter @AndrewJByrne

 ## Copyright and License

 Copyright 2015 Andrew J. Byrne